• Skip to primary navigation

 Looking for other amazing recipes to make with your maple crystals?
 Try these:

-• vegan vanilla ice cream featured image
+• vegan steel cut oats featured image

 If you try this Vegan Maple Candied Pecan Cookie recipe, I’d really love to hear your thoughts in the comments below.
 I’d also really appreciate a recipe card rating!
 Thank you for supporting The All Natural Vegan!